codewithheeren/.Net/WPF - Windows Presentation Foundation/Event Handling/PracticeProblems.md

  ### Command Binding

- 1. On click on button , populate a message box saying HI. but this should be done using command class binding.
+ 1. On click on button , populate a message box saying HI. but this should be done using command class binding. (using mainwindow.xaml.cs class only.)
+ 2. On click on button , populate a message box saying HI.
+The same functionality but using mainwindow.xaml.cs class only.